rjp11/liri-node-app/README.md

    * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

 4. `node liri.js do-what-it-says`

-   * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-     * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.
+     * this defaults to run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.